TheMEMOLab/Bio326-NMBU/Doc/BestPracticesOrionHPC.md

 ### Modules and singularity

-In order to use non-default software (e.g BLAST, HMMER, SPADES), we need to load the corresponding module first into the computer node.The Modules package is a tool that simplifies shell initialization and allows the users easily modify their environment during a session using modulefiles. **In other words it tells the computer where to look for all the executables and packages used by a particular softwer/tool**.
+In order to use non-default software (e.g BLAST, HMMER, SPADES), we need to load the corresponding module first into the computer node.The Modules package is a tool that simplifies shell initialization and allows the users easily modify their environment during a session using modulefiles. **In other words it tells the computer where to look for all the executables and dependencies used by a particular software/tool**.
 You can read more about this on the [Environment Modules](https://modules.readthedocs.io/en/latest/) website.

 The following commands let us manage modules in our workflow: